AdaCore/spark2014/docs/lrm/source/packages.rst

    .. ifconfig:: Display_Trace_Units

-      :Trace Unit: 7.2.6 LR Refined_Depends references constituents of the state abstractions denoted in the corresponding Depends aspect and repeats everything that is not a refinement.
+      :Trace Unit: FE 7.2.6 LR Refined_Depends references constituents of the state abstractions denoted in the corresponding Depends aspect and repeats everything that is not a refinement.